 from scipy import stats

-Probability is the study of uncertainty and plays a significant role in inferential statistics and predictive modeling.
+Probability is the study of uncertainty and plays a significant role in inferential statistics and predictive modelling.

 Basic Probability Concepts

-- Independent Events: Events where the outcome of one does not affect the outcome of another.
+- Independent Events: Events where the outcome of one does not affect the other.

-- Dependent Events: Events where the outcome of one influences the outcome of another.
+- Dependent Events: Events where the outcome of one event affects the other.

 Probability Distributions